afeld/computing-in-context/index.md

 - [Meeting Information](#meeting-information)
 - [Background on the course](https://www.cs.columbia.edu/2016/computing-in-context-a-computer-science-course-for-liberal-arts-majors-expands-with-new-sipa-track/)

-#### Discrepancies

-If there is any conflicting information between the syllabi, course sites, etc:

-- For the first half of the course, the [combined syllabus](https://courseworks2.columbia.edu/courses/226977) / Professor Santolucito / the Lead TAs will take precendence.
-- For the second half of the course, this syllabus / this site / Professor Feldman will take precendence.

-If you aren't sure, please ask.

 ### Testing out

 Computing in Context is a required course for [the Data Science for Policy (DSP) concentration and the Data Science for Public Policy minor](https://www.sipa.columbia.edu/sipa-education/bulletin/dsp), and a [prerequisite for various courses](#relationship-to-other-courses).
 If you have Python+pandas experience, you can test out.
 The test will: